milliechapman/academic-kickstart/content/home/experience.md

   date_end = "2018-04-15"
   description = """Worked with global remote sensing data, assisted in design of social surveys, utilized spatial optimization techniques for conservation prioritization.
 Collaborated with NGOs and government agencies on interdisciplinary and applied research in the Democratic
-Republic of Congo, Costa Rica, Papua New Guinea, and Brazil"""
+Republic of Congo, Costa Rica, Papua New Guinea, and Brazil."""

 [[experience]]
   title = "Measurement, Reporting and Verification (MRV) Analyst"